hpc/pavilion2/README.md

 Usage:
-    module load python-epd  # on lanl toss systems to get required modules "pth.py -h"
+    module load python-epd  # on lanl toss systems to get required modules "pth -h"

 Collaboration tips:
-  - new features (sub-commands) add to the plugins directory or set the ENV variable PV_PLUGIN_DIR and place code there.
+  - new features (sub-commands) add to the plugins directory or append to the ENV variable PV_PLUGIN_DIR and place code there.
-  - all remaining support code add to the modules directory or set the ENV variable PV_SRC_DIR and place code there.
+  - all remaining support code add to the modules directory or append to the ENV variable PV_SRC_DIR and place code there.

 Project goals: